 Get to bed on time, every time.
 You can't wake up early for yoga if you don't go to bed early.
 Plan ahead and determine what time you need to wake up so you'll have enough room in your morning for yoga, then count backward, giving yourself seven to nine hours to sleep before that.

 Prepare for your early morning yoga session at night.
 Before you go to bed, get in the mindset that you'll be getting up early to practice yoga.
 Prepare by setting out your clothes, mat, or bag so you'll be ready to simply get out of bed and get started with yoga.
 This will mentally prepare you for your morning session, and reduce the difficulty of getting started with yoga in the morning.

-Start your early morning yoga session in bed.
+Start your session in bed.
 If you're having trouble finding the motivation you need to actually get out of bed for yoga, don't.
 Consider simple poses you can do in bed as you're just waking up.
 You can do your entire session in bed, or just a few to get the ball rolling and help you shake off sleepiness before continuing with a full yoga routine.

 Push through, even if you're tired.
-If you're feeling sleepy and not quite ready for a full morning yoga routine, don't push yourself to do poses you're not ready for.
-But you should do easy poses in a softer style of yoga, simply to maintain consistency and help energize your body in the morning.
+If you're feeling sleepy and not quite ready for a full routine, don't push yourself to do poses you're not ready for.
+But you should do easy poses in a softer style of yoga, simply to maintain consistency and help energise your body in the morning.
 When you're tired, you're at risk of injuring yourself if you push too hard, so a softer style of yoga routine can help you stay safe while maintaining a regular yoga routine.